Bene-Bac® Plus — Tips on How and When to Use

 - Weaning - Give the foal and its mother a dose a day before weaning, the day of weaning, the day following weaning, and then the next day.
 Continue with a weekly dose.

 - Traveling - Give horses that will be traveling a dose several days before traveling, the day before traveling, the day of travel, and the day of arrival.
-If the horse is on the road for more than one day, the dose can be given daily or every other day if the horse is calm and receiving the same food and water that it is used to.
+If the horse is on the road for more than one day and is receiving the same food and water that it is used to, one dose can be given daily or one dose every other day if the horse is calm.

 - For antibiotic therapy, see recommendations at beginning.

-- A maintenance program would insure Bene-Bac® Plus is given once a week.
+- A maintenance program would ensure Bene-Bac® Plus is given once a week.

 - Tips for Use:

-- Most horses like the taste of Bene-Bac® Plus gel, however, if you have a horse that is hard to give a paste to, you can mix the powder into the grain portion of their diet or if you are watering from a bucket, you can mix it into a small amount of water and let the horse drink that amount before refilling the bucket for the rest of its drink.
+- Most horses like the taste of Bene-Bac® Plus gel; however, if you have a horse that is difficult to give a paste to, you can mix the powder into the grain portion of their diet.
+If you are watering from a bucket, you can mix it into a small amount of water and let the horse drink that amount before refilling the bucket for the rest of its drink.